List of BanG Dream! characters: Arisa Ichigaya

 Arisa Ichigaya (市ヶ谷 有咲, Ichigaya Arisa) is the keyboardist of Poppin'Party and a third-year student at Hanasakigawa.
 She plays a Roland Juno-DS61 keyboard.
 Arisa is a very indoor girl who likes taking care of her bonsai trees and looking at stuff online.
 She does not go out much, but is incredibly smart and excels academically, including being the top pianist at her music school.
 Her sharp tongue and tsundere nature causes her and Kasumi to frequently butt heads, though she tries to keep the appearance of a rich and refined girl around others.
 Her grandmother runs the pawnshop Ryuseido.

-Before meeting Kasumi, Arisa frequently skipped classes, leading to rumors that she was actually a ghost.
-She is initially opposed to Kasumi's proposal of forming a band and attempts to sell off the Random Star, but caves and is later responsible for creating the Poppin'Party name.
-Although her friends' antics exasperate her, such as scheduling practices in her basement without her permission, she is dedicated to Poppin'Party, including leading the band in creating a music video and increasing their performances to gain traction in the BanG Dream!
-Girls Band Challenge.
-However, her isolated nature also clashes at times with the group; when her grades start to drop shortly before a live performance, she proclaims to her teacher that she would be able to record a high score on her exams and perform on the same day, but the pressure and her unwillingness to reveal her conversation with the teacher causes her to lash out at Rimi.
-Although wrought by guilt, she brings herself to confide in them her goals and they make amends.
-She becomes the secretary of Hanasakigawa's student council during her second year of high school, figuring such a position would have a positive effect on her report card.
-As a senior, Arisa is named student council vice president.

 Arisa is voiced by Ayasa Itō.
 Maggie Flecknoe voices her in the English version.

 In Star Beat, Arisa is a hikikomori who plays video games.
 She introduces Kasumi to the Random Star at her pawnshop like in the current series, which she allows her to play on the agreement that Kasumi join her "game".